lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 ### Why non-overlapping?
 If two rooms overlap, and a camera or player is in this overlapping zone, then there is no way to tell which room the object should be in - and hence render from, or be rendered in.
 This does have implications for level design.

+If you accidentally create overlapping rooms, the editor will flag a warning when you convert the rooms, and indicate any overlapping zones in red.

+The system does attempt to cope with overlapping rooms as best as possible by making the current room _'sticky'_.
+That is, each object remembers which room it was in last frame, and stays within it as long as it does not move outside the convex hull room bound.
+This can result in some hysteresis in these overlapping zones.

-The exception is for internal rooms (see later).
-Internal rooms use a priority system to allow them to work.
+There is an exception however - internal rooms (see later).
+Internal rooms are rooms placed _within_ another room.
+They use a room priority system to work.
 When an object is in an overlapping zone, the logic always assigns them to the _higher priority_ room (internal room).
-This allows rooms _within_ rooms.
+The room priority is set using a RoomGroup.

 ### How do I create a room?
 A Room is a node type that can be added to the scene tree like any other.
 You would then place objects within the room by making them children and grand-children of the Room node.
 Instead of placing the rooms as children of a scene root, you will need to create a Spatial to be the parent.
 This node we will call the 'RoomList'.
 You will need to assign the roomlist node in the `RoomManager`, so the RoomManager knows where to find the rooms.